Shockblast/kosaio/readme.md

 * **makeip** its already included in KOS but this is more updated.
 * **flycast** emulator its compiles in container but works only in host and requires BIOS files installed in the host.
 * Dependencies are installed automatically depending on the tool to be installed.
 If you have problems compiling something, you can use `kosaio doctor install_all_dependencies`.
+* More tools will be implemented, if you want to help adapt them you can go to `scripts/in_progress`, if you know of a tool that is not there and you think it would be useful, you can suggest it in an issue.

 ### Prerequisites for creating the image
 Make sure you have Docker or Podman installed on your system host.